About School of Law

 The School of Law is based in the Redmonds Building, in the heart of the bustling Mount Pleasant Campus and Liverpool’s growing Knowledge Quarter.
 The building contains high quality lecture theatres and seminar rooms, social spaces, and a café.
 It is only a short walk from LJMU’s Aldham Robarts Library.

 Our bespoke moot room is a mock court used for mooting practicals.

 Aldham Robarts Library

-Across the newly-landscaped garden behind the John Foster Building, five minutes walk from Redmonds Building, is the Aldham Robarts Library, which gives access to an exceptional range of materials to support the study of law and criminal justice.
+Across the newly-landscaped garden behind the John Foster Building and only five minutes’ walk from Redmonds Building, is the Aldham Robarts Library.
+Open seven days a week, the library gives access to an exceptional range of materials to support the study of law and criminal justice.

 - Redmonds Building